johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 To compare an `Int` to a `Float` in Haskell, you need to first convert them to the same type.
 This in a sense forces the programmer to acknowledge that the values are different, even if they represent the same numerical value.
 (Note Haskell still allows the programmer to violate functional equality by overloading the `==` operator using the `Eq` typeclass).

+Go is a language that arguably respects functional equality.
+Two values are equal only if they are the exact same value -- represented by the exact same bytes in memory.
+(Though in the case of data structures with pointers, one might argue that Go will sometimes treat two functionally equal values as not equal).

 ## Everything is the Same, Everything is Different

 The problem is that the concept of equality is fuzzy. `2+2` is obviously numerically equal to `4.0`.
 They represent the same point on the number line.
 But in other ways, `2+2` obviously is not the same as `4.0`.
 They are two different expressions.
 They may have different types (i.e. `float` and `int`).
-In most programming languages, *the type is part of the value*, and values of different types behave differently (e.g. the `/` may perform integer division for `int`s, and float-point division for `float`s).
+In most typed programming languages, *the type is part of the value*, and values of different types behave differently (e.g. the `/` may perform integer division for `int`s, and float-point division for `float`s).
 So two equal numerical values of different types may be functionally different.

 And if you think about it, any two values are the same in some ways, but different in other ways.
 So if you want to know whether two values are equal, you must first ask yourself *what do you mean by equal*?